jnozzi/cocoadev.com/markdown/MacWorldSanFrancisco.md

 The security goons wouldn't let me take photos w/o a press pass.
 I didn't feel like arguing with them.
 I got a photo of an escalator though ... not quite worth importing into iPhoto ...

 Honestly, this show seemed a little smaller than the last show I went to.
 Attendance was strong, but there weren't many exhibitors.
 Even so, there was a strong showing by Adobe, Microsoft, Canon, Nikon, Olympus, and other creative/pro companies.
-Games also got a large amount of floor space; I got to play the single-player General/ReturnToCastleWolfenstein for a few minutes (lots o fun!).
+Games also got a large amount of floor space; I got to play the single-player ReturnToCastleWolfenstein for a few minutes (lots o fun!).
 By far the most ridiculous showing was by Sony, who had a teeny-tiny booth with a couple pictures of a digital camera and a single rep. Why bother showing up at all?

 I ate a $13 dollar sandwich while I was there.